Lin Zhao: Becoming a dissident

 Lin later enrolled in the Chinese literature department at Peking University where she was an editor of the school paper Honglou (The Red Building) which met in her dorm room.
 During the Hundred Flowers Movement of 1956–1957, intellectuals such as herself were encouraged to criticize the CCP, but were later punished for doing so.

-When Lin's friends who were part of the Red Building, Zhang Yuanxun and Shen Zeyi published a poem on a poster "This is the Time" which called for open dialogue towards reform, this opened debate at the university; the two also founded a short lived (23 days) magazine called "The Square" to talk about these ideas.
+When Lin's friends who were part of the Red Building, Zhang Yuanxun and Shen Zeyi published a poem on a poster "This is the Time" which called for open dialogue towards reform, this opened debate at the university; the two also founded a short-lived magazine that lasted 23 days called "The Square" to talk about these ideas.
 During this time Lin Zhao published two poems, "It is Time" and "Party I Call out to You", which expressed faith in the Communist Party, but her disaffection with communists who had never "borne the heavy burden of discrimination, slight, and suspicion".

 When Zhang Yuanxun was forced to endure a debate that was turning into a struggle session, Lin stood on top of a table and dressed down the mob saying "What kind of meeting are we having tonight?
 Is it a debate or a condemnation?
 It should not be a condemnation!
 We don't need to condemn anyone."
 Though Lin had criticized Zhang before herself, she did not feel condemning fellow communists was right.

 In response to her friendship with members of The Square and defense of civil debate, Lin Zhao was branded a rightist in the Anti-Rightist Campaign which started in July 1957.
 She was the only rightist who refused to criticize and insisted she had done no wrong.
 As a result of being persecuted for this, Lin started to become a dissident.
 During 1958, Lin was ordered to perform menial tasks for the university, including killing mosquitoes as part of the Four Pests Campaign and cataloguing old newspapers for the reference library of the university's journalism department.
-There she met a fellow rightist Gan Cui, who in 1959 asked permission (as was required at the time) to marry Lin Zhao and be assigned to a job near with her after his graduation.
+There she met a fellow rightist Gan Cui, who in 1959 asked permission (as was required at the time) to marry Lin Zhao and be assigned to a job near her after his graduation.
 He was instead sent to Talimu Fourth Farm, Xinjiang, to a reform through labor camp for the next 20 years, to break the couple up.
 Gan visited Lin in Shanghai for a week, and then got on the bus to Xinjiang; they never saw each other again.